SSL for email tracking domains is now available at GMass. And that’s a big deal for your cold email and email marketing campaigns.

 Ready to Get Started with Your Own SSL Email Tracking Links?

 We’ve always recommended custom tracking links for a deliverability boost.
 Now, with secure email tracking links, you can get an even bigger deliverability boost than before.

 If you’re a GMass user, follow the instructions on this page (or the more detailed instructions in our custom tracking domain article) to set up your custom tracking domain.
 GMass will take it from there and obtain a free SSL certificate so you can start sending emails with secure tracking links right away.

 If you’re not a GMass user yet, you can get started by downloading the Chrome extension.
-It’s free to start and you’ll be able to send up to 50 emails per day until you’re ready to upgrade to a paid plan.
-(And yes, you can try out the secure custom tracking domain on the free plan.)
+It’s free to try out and you’ll be able to send up to 50 emails per day during your trial period until you’re ready to upgrade to a paid plan.
+(And yes, you can try out the secure custom tracking domain on the free trial.)